Team-Spoofemon/roto/Assets/docs/GAME_DESIGN_DOC.md

 **Engine & Tools:**
 - **Engine:** Unity
 - **GitHub:** Architecture and collaboration
 - **Physics & AI:** Characters will move in a 3D space as 2D sprites.
 Enemies will spawn out of character view and seek the player during attack.
-Enemies will follow an EnemyAI script to achieve this.
+Enemies will follow an Enemy script to achieve this.

 **Multiplayer (if applicable):** NA